 Shower chairs are also an inexpensive way to help prevent falls in the bathroom.

-3) Ramps to help your guests keep their freedom Portable and threshold ramps are a wonderful solution for smaller elevations around your home.
+3) Handicap ramps to help your guests keep their freedom Portable ramps and threshold ramps are a wonderful solution for smaller ramp slopes around your home.
 When dealing with higher elevations, a modular ramp can be rented for your short-term needs.
+Be sure to request a ramp design that has a ramp width of 36 inches wide to comply with the Americans with Disabilities Act (ADA).
+The ramp length depends on the height, it is required to be ADA compliant that a ramp has one foot of run for every inch of height.
+Check with local building codes if a permit is required.

 National Ramp’s modular ramps can be installed within a matter of hours and removed with no lasting damage to your property.
 Your guests will appreciate the care you put into ensuring that they will be able to get themselves into and out of your home with limited assistance.